Dynamoid/dynamoid/README.markdown

 Calls to `update` and `update!` also increment the `lock_version`, however they do not check the existing value.
 This guarantees that a update operation will raise an exception in a concurrent save operation, however a save operation will never cause an update to fail.
 Thus, `update` is useful & safe only for doing atomic operations (e.g. increment a value, add/remove from a set, etc), but should not be used in a read-modify-write pattern.

-## TODOS
-1. Tranparent Partitioning of DynamoDB

-DynamoDB achieves much of its speed by relying on a random pattern of writes and reads: internally, hash keys are distributed across servers, and reading from two consecutive servers is much faster than reading from the same server twice.
-Of course, many of our applications request one key (like a commonly used role, a superuser, or a very popular product) much more frequently than other keys.
-In DynamoDB, this will result in lowered throughput and slower response times, and is a design pattern we should try to avoid.
-Dynamoid should be employing a partitioning strategy to divide up keys randomly across DynamoDB's servers.
-Each ID can be assigned an additional number (by default 0 to 199, which can be increased in Dynamoid's configuration) upon save; when read, all 200 hashes will be retrieved simultaneously and the most recently updated one will be returned to the application.
-This will result in a significant net performance increase, and will be invisible to the application itself.

 ## Credits

 Dynamoid borrows code, structure, and even its name very liberally from the truly amazing [Mongoid](https://github.com/mongoid/mongoid).
 Without Mongoid to crib from none of this would have been possible, and I hope they don't mind me reusing their very awesome ideas to make DynamoDB just as accessible to the Ruby world as MongoDB.